GuanjieLyu/GuanjieLyu.github.io/content/authors/admin/_index.md

     label: Download my resume
 ---

 Hello, and welcome to my homepage!
-I am a Postdoctoral Fellow at Dalhousie University, working under the supervision of [Dr. Cindy Feng](https://sites.google.com/view/cindyfeng).
-Before that, I earned my PhD degree at the University of Windsor in 2024, under the supervision of [Dr. Mohamed Belalia](https://www.uwindsor.ca/science/math/704/faculty-dr-mohamed-belalia).
+I am a postdoctoral fellow at the University of Windsor, working under the supervision of [Dr. Abdul A. Hussein](https://www.uwindsor.ca/science/math/709/faculty-dr-abdul-hussein) and [Dr. Mohamed Belalia](https://www.uwindsor.ca/science/math/704/faculty-dr-mohamed-belalia).
+Previously, I was a postdoctoral fellow at Dalhousie University from February 2025 to May 2026, working with [Dr. Cindy Feng](https://sites.google.com/view/cindyfeng).

-My research primarily focuses on Bernstein polynomials and copula modeling, with applications in statistics and data analysis.
+My research primarily focuses on nonparametric inference and copula modeling, with applications in statistics and data analysis.
 I appreciate any comments or advice on my research and look forward to potential collaborations.
 Feel free to contact me at guanjielyu@gmail.com.

 ---
-*Last updated: May 27th 2026*
+*Last updated: June 9th 2026*